 Exercise 2: The Side Plank

 The side plank addresses lateral stability, targeting the often-neglected quadratus lumborum and lateral core muscles.
-This exercise builds the lateral stability essential for preventing spine buckling during daily activities.
+This exercise builds the lateral stability needed to prevent spine buckling during daily activities.

 McGill emphasizes progression from easier variations (knees down, shorter holds) to more challenging versions.
-The focus remains on maintaining perfect alignment rather than holding maximum time with compromised form.
+The focus stays on maintaining perfect alignment rather than holding maximum time with compromised form.

 Exercise 3: The Bird Dog

 The bird dog challenges posterior chain stability while integrating coordination between opposite limbs.
-This exercise builds the posterior stability and hip-spine coordination essential for functional movement patterns.
+This exercise builds the posterior stability and hip-spine coordination needed for functional movement patterns.

 Proper bird dog execution requires maintaining a rigid torso while moving limbs independently.
 The challenge isn’t lifting limbs higher—it’s maintaining perfect spine position throughout the movement sequence.